akinwilson/rust-by-example/README.md

 Review the [Meili search engine](https://www.meilisearch.com/), as an example of the type of application ideally implemented with Rust.
 It is nothing short of blazing fast.

+If you wish to test out the engine to gauge to type of performance increases you will achieve via using Rust, and have cloud credentials available to you; AWS specifically, you can deploy the engine using [this repository](https://github.com/akinwilson/lightning-search).

 This repository concerns itself with learning the langauge itself, via following the [rust by example guide](https://doc.rust-lang.org/rust-by-example/).